jlund/mazer-rackham/README.md

 mazer-rackham
 =============

- Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, and Ruby 2.0.0.
+ Sample [Ansible](http://www.ansibleworks.com/) Playbook for Rack applications that installs Nginx, Passenger, and Ruby 2.0.0 (or 1.9.3).
 It also demonstrates how to deploy a [basic Rack application](https://github.com/jlund/imgur-display) from a git repository.

  Specifically, it does the following: